bdb112/pyfusion/README.rst

 python code for data mining plasma fluctuations
 -----------------------------------------------

 Update:
+Version 0.6.6:

-* Version 0.66 restores coordinates coding (incl W7X), but LHD access is broken due to Error in LHDConvenience fn  (output_coords)
+* restores coordinates coding (incl W7X), transforms not properly implemented yet
 * process_swept_Langmuir is more convenient to use (incl auto load and save)
+* plot_LP2D - animate Te and ne (into pngs)
 * examples/modify_cfg.py is a script to add/modify pyfusion.cfg
   (presently coordinates)
+* Some gas controls in pyfusion.cfg
 * pyfusion.DBG() instead of pyfusion.DEBUG if a purely numeric value is needed (e.g. in > or < tests).
 This avoids unwanted debugger breaks when a text key is used.
+* fixed problem in LHD data access due to exception in LHDConvenience function.  (output_coords)

-Version 0.65 has Langmuir processsing separated into two objects (see data/process_swept_Langmuir), optimised and saved as dictionary of array (DA) files, with a built in mask of dubious data.
+Version 0.65: Langmuir processsing is separated into two classes/objects (see data/process_swept_Langmuir), optimised and saved as dictionary of array (DA) files, with a built in mask of dubious data.
 Clipped sweep voltage can be restored by restore_sin()

-issues:
+Issues:

-1/ applying restore_sin to data that are not clipped produces large errors.
+1. applying restore_sin to data that are not clipped produces large errors.
-2/ partial clipping produces elevated Te
+2. partial clipping produces elevated Te
-3/ fit quality criterion and ne calculation need improvement
+3. fit quality criterion and ne calculation need improvement

 Version 0.64 beta has improved processing of clipped, swept Langmuir probe data, Next version will have multi-channel data extraction system using pyfusion 'Dictionary of Arrays'.